PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: Conclusion

-Thus, as a possible direction for future research, we identified the design of a public hearing summarization system, where summarization is performed in parts, initially splitting the speeches of each individual before summarizing, in order to reduce the probability of hallucinations.
-Other possibilities for future research include using the dataset for the automatic generation of a news article based on the metadata or the public hearing's transcript itself.
+The experiment yielded relevant insights and suggests that a real-world summarization system needs to be more complex than current off-the-shelf tools allow.
+As a direction for future research, we propose designing a dedicated summarization system for public hearings where the process is divided into stages, starting with the separation of each participant's speech to reduce the risk of hallucinations.
+Other possibilities include using the dataset to automatically generate news articles based on either the metadata or the full transcript of the hearing.

 \FloatBarrier